edgelesssys/marblerun.sh/content/docs/getting-started/sgx-device-plugin.md

 ```

 When writing this feature, there was no official device plugin available from Intel so we decided to use Azure's plugin.
-Scheduling pods to TEE enabled hardware requires the following additions to your kubernetes resource definitions:
+Scheduling pods to TEE enabled hardware requires the following additions to your Kubernetes resource definitions:

 ```yaml
 apiVersion: apps/v1